Quantum Body Language

 The brain may use quantum mechanics, but how can entanglement occur over the air?

 Is biological entanglement over the air that much more of an impossibility?
-The body is strong enough to glow.
+The body is known to literally glimmer.

 It would be nice if: